joelsiby02/SS-KDL-Network-Security/README.md

-Sure, here is an updated version of the Git readme file that includes your goal:

 # NSS KDL Project

 This project analyzes the NSS KDL dataset and attempts to predict the likelihood of a student dropping out based on various features such as gender, age, and academic performance.
 The dataset contains information on over 10,000 students from various colleges in Kerala.